coastwatch-training/CoastWatch-Tutorials/Tutorial1-basics/R/Tutorial1-basics.md

 ## Objective

-This tutorial will show the steps to grab data hosted on an ERDDAP server from Python, how to work with NetCDF files in Python and how to make some maps and time-series of sea surface temperature.
+This tutorial will show the steps to grab data hosted on an ERDDAP server from R, how to work with NetCDF files in R and how to make some maps and time-series of sea surface temperature.

 ## The tutorial demonstrates the following techniques